dinovski/histomx/README.md

 **Generate HistoMx report for a single RCC file**

-__R must be installed on your machine__ https://cran.r-project.org/bin/macosx/
+R must be installed on your machine.
+You can dowload it here:
+https://cran.r-project.org/bin/macosx/

-1. Open the 'terminal' application on your computer.
+1. Open the 'Terminal' application on your computer.

 2. Change to wherever you want to use as your working directory:
 ```